-Applicants for readmission known to be in default on a student loan or owing money to the college will not be considered for readmission nor will those ineligible for clinical placement with Carolinas HealthCare System.
-A student may be readmitted to a program only once.
+Applicants for readmission known to be in default on a student loan or owing money to the college will not be considered for readmission nor will those ineligible for clinical placement with Atrium Health A student may be readmitted to a program only once.
 Readmitted students who are unsuccessful in any additional master curriculum course will be academically dismissed and ineligible for readmission into their current program.
 Applications for readmission are reviewed by the Admission, Progression and Graduation (APG) Committee, with decisions based on the following:

-- Interview with the APG Committee, if requested by the APG Committee. - Academic and administrative experience at the college. - Exit information provided by the program chair, faculty and/or others upon previous department, related to factors that may have led to the withdrawal/dismissal of the student (e.g., progression paperwork). - Actions taken to remedy problems that interfered with prior success, if relevant. - Anticipated probability of success upon reentry. - Space availability.
+- Interview with the APG Committee Required for students who were dismissed, if requested by the APG committee for students who withdrew. - Academic and administrative experience at the college.

+- Exit information provided by the program chair, faculty, student success coordinator, and/or others, related to factors that may have led to the withdrawal/dismissal of the student (e.g., progression paperwork). - Actions taken to remedy problems that interfered with prior success, if relevant. - Anticipated probability of success upon reentry. - Space availability.